apiaryio/dredd/docs/how-it-works.rst

 If the HTTP response body is JSON, Dredd validates only its structure.
 Bodies in any other format are validated as plain text.

-To validate the structure Dredd uses :jsonschema:`` inferred from the API description under test.
+To validate the structure Dredd uses `JSON Schema`_ inferred from the API description under test.
 The effective JSON Schema is taken from following places (the order goes from the highest priority to the lowest):

 API Blueprint
 ^^^^^^^^^^^^^

-1. `Schema <https://apiblueprint.org/documentation/specification.html#def-schema-section>`__ section - provided custom JSON Schema (:jsonschema:`Draft 4 <draft4>` and :jsonschema:`Draft 3 <draft3>`) will be used.
+1. :apib:`Schema <def-schema-section>` section - provided custom JSON Schema (`Draft 4`_ and `Draft 3`_) will be used.
-2. `Attributes <https://apiblueprint.org/documentation/specification.html#def-attributes-section>`__ section with data structure description in `MSON <https://github.com/apiaryio/mson>`__ - API Blueprint parser automatically generates JSON Schema from MSON.
+2. :apib:`Attributes <def-attributes-section>` section with data structure description in `MSON`_ - API Blueprint parser automatically generates JSON Schema from MSON.
-3. `Body <https://apiblueprint.org/documentation/specification.html#def-body-section>`__ section with sample JSON payload - `Gavel.js <https://github.com/apiaryio/gavel.js>`__, which is responsible for validation in Dredd, automatically infers some basic expectations described below.
+3. :apib:`Body <def-body-section>` section with sample JSON payload - `Gavel`_, which is responsible for validation in Dredd, automatically infers some basic expectations described below.

-This order `exactly follows the API Blueprint specification <https://apiblueprint.org/documentation/specification.html#relation-of-body-schema-and-attributes-sections>`__.
+This order :apib:`exactly follows the API Blueprint specification <relation-of-body-schema-and-attributes-sections>`.

 OpenAPI 2
 ^^^^^^^^^

-1. ``response.schema`` (:openapi:`2#responseschema`) - provided JSON Schema will be used.
+1. ``response.schema`` (:openapi2:`responseschema`) - provided JSON Schema will be used.
-2. ``response.examples`` (:openapi:`2#responseexamples`) with sample JSON payload - `Gavel.js <https://github.com/apiaryio/gavel.js>`__, which is responsible for validation in Dredd, automatically infers some basic expectations described below.
+2. ``response.examples`` (:openapi2:`responseexamples`) with sample JSON payload - `Gavel`_, which is responsible for validation in Dredd, automatically infers some basic expectations described below.

 .. _gavels-expectations: